CR Paneitz operator on non-embeddable CR manifolds: CR Paneitz operator on the Rossi sphere

 \begin{proof}[Proof of \cref{thm:infinitely-many-negative-eigenvalue}] As we proved above, there exists an eigenfunction $0 \neq f_{k} \in V_{k}$ of $P(t)$ with negative eigenvalue for each positive integer $k$.
 Since

 the family $(f_{k})_{k = 1}^{\infty}$ is linearly independent.
 This yields that $P(t)$ has infinitely many negative eigenvalues \emph{with} multiplicity.
 On the other hand, it follows from \cref{thm:spectrum-of-CR-Paneitz} that $\Spec P(t) \setminus \{0\}$ consists only of eigenvalues of finite multiplicity.
-Therefore we have that $P(t)$ has infinitely many negative eigenvalues \emph{without} multiplicity. \end{proof}
+Therefore $P(t)$ has infinitely many negative eigenvalues \emph{without} multiplicity. \end{proof}